lcmen/homebrew-extra/README.md

-# Lowski Homebrew
+# My Homebrew's formulas

-## How do I install these formulae?
+## How do I install these formulas?

 `brew install lcmen/homebrew/<formula>`